 Under the terms of the Settlement Agreement, the Company agreed to pay €17.5 million to Thales, representing one-third of the termination charges awarded to Thales in the arbitration, subject to certain conditions, on the later of the effective date of the new contract for the purchase of any additional second-generation satellites and the effective date of the financing for the purchase of these satellites.
 As of December 31, 2016, this condition had not been satisfied.
 Because the effective date of the new contract for the purchase of additional second-generation satellites did not occur on or prior to February 28, 2013, any party may terminate the Settlement Agreement.
 If any party terminates the Settlement Agreement, all parties' rights and obligations under the Settlement Agreement shall terminate.
-The Release Agreement is a separate and independent agreement from the Settlement Agreement and provides that it supersedes all prior understandings, commitments and representations between the parties with respect to the subject matter thereof; therefore it would survive any termination of the Settlement Agreement.
-As of December 31, 2016, no party had terminated the Settlement Agreement
+The Release Agreement is a separate and independent agreement from the Settlement Agreement and provides that it supersedes all prior understandings, commitments and representations between the parties with respect to the subject matter thereof; therefore it would survive any termination of the Settlement Agreement Agreement thereof; therefore it would survive any termination of the Settlement Agreement Agreement Agreement Agreement Agreement agreement from the Settlement 31, 2016, no party had terminated the Settlement Agreement